connor11528/how-companies-hire/README.md

 We are talented, diverse, and spirited team making a meaningful impact on the productivity and success of millions of people around the world.

-<atarget="_blank"  href="http://www.greenhouse.io/blog/how-we-hire-a-look-inside-evernotes-revamped-recruiting-process">A Look Inside Evernote's Revamped Recruiting Process</a>
+<a target="_blank"  href="http://www.greenhouse.io/blog/how-we-hire-a-look-inside-evernotes-revamped-recruiting-process">A Look Inside Evernote's Revamped Recruiting Process</a>

 </br>
 </br>